peddaadeiah/FacebookConAppInAngular6/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

-1. Create a facebook application**
+1. Create a facebook application in Angular6

     Goto developer.facebook.com
     Login with your facebook credential.